DanielMoscoso/100day_challenge/Readme.txt

 		-Front and back images, and buttons.
 		-Title and word of the flashcard.
 		-It is better having the words as a constant list.
+		-The card's tittle is supposed to start off as 'language', then change.
 ===============================================================================